Poonam1607/my-tech-blogs/clsinhi37000208jq3eu27dp9.md

     If we look closely to the signoz architecture, we can see there are a lot of services running on it.

 6. Don't run docker-compose up for now.
-First et's break down every service so that we can remove the unwanted ones.
+First let's break down each and every service so that we can remove the unwanted ones.

     ```plaintext
-    $ docker compose -f docker/clickhouse-setup/docker-compose.yaml up -d
     $ docker ps
     ```